Explore ParentPowered’s rigorous process for ensuring every Ready4K program is highly accessible for all families.

 * Chinese: Our content is translated into Simplified Chinese.

 *Dari and Pashto are available through 3rd grade.

 Ready4K is deeply committed to serving economically disadvantaged families.
 We’re proud to offer qualifying organizations an Equity Grant — to ensure that our highly-accessible, evidence-based family engagement solutions are available in every community.

-Head Starts automatically qualify for the highest grant funding level.
+Head Start and Early Head Start programs automatically qualify for the highest grant funding level.